Abditus0/Abditus0/README.md

-- 👋 Hi, I’m John (Also known as Abditus)
+- 👋 Hi, I’m Ivaylo Atanassov (Also known as John)
 - 👀 I’m interested in Cybersecurity and IT in general
-- 🌱 I’m currently studying for CompTIA A+
+- 🌱 I’m currently studying for Network+
 - 💞️ I’m looking to collaborate on Cybersecurity projects, homelab setups, and open-source security tools
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ivaylo-atanassov-072105176/) | Discord: @abditus0
 - ⚡ Fun fact: I enjoy learning new stuff, reading books, building secure home networks and exploring ethical hacking challenges in my spare time

 🛡️ Current Focus
-Preparing for CompTIA A+ certification
+Preparing for Network+ certification
 Learning network security fundamentals
 Exploring penetration testing tools and methodologies